tannoah0586/AWB-Tracker-Airtable-Lite-Version/README.md

 A lightweight internal logistics dashboard built with **Airtable** to track Air Waybill (AWB) data from global freight forwarders.
 This MVP is designed for rapid deployment within small logistics teams and enables:

-📦 Real-time monitoring of AWB statuses across major carriers (DHL, FedEx, DGF)
+📦 Real-time monitoring of AWB statuses as well as ETA across major carriers (DHL, FedEx, DGF)
 🔔 Email alerts powered by Airtable Automations
 🧑‍💼 Controlled access via password-protected views
 ⚡ Fast iteration and deployment with minimal infrastructure